LispEngineer/aiband/README.md

 5. Implement pick up items:
    1. Get one or all the items in current location (to test getting)
    2. Pop up a menu for which item to get if multiple are there
+6. Implement doors as terrain that can be changed, including a 2D-vector diff which lists all changed entries so that Unity can redraw them efficiently.

 # Unity Configuration